 ePrescribing: Your questions answered

-The next phase of ePrescribing is fast approaching, and practices are starting to prepare.
-We partnered with eRx Script Exchange, Australia’s electronic prescriptions gateway to answer your questions on ePrescribing, the Token Model, Active Script list, and more.
+The next phase of electronic prescribing is fast approaching, and practices are starting to prepare.
+We partnered with eRx Script Exchange, Australia’s electronic prescription gateway to answer your questions on electronic prescriptions, the Token Model, Active Script list, and more.

 What is a Prescription Exchange Service (PES)?

 In Australian a Prescription Exchange Service (PES) securely moves and stores prescription information electronically.
-PES systems, are sometimes also referred to as Prescription Delivery Services (PDS’s).
+A PES system is sometimes also referred to as open Prescription Delivery Service (PDS).